Chaplin Children and Grandchildren

 Kiera Chaplin is the eldest daughter of Eugene Chaplin and his first wife, Bernadette.
 She grew up in Corsier-sur-Vevey, Switzerland, until her parents’ divorce in the mid-1990s.
 Aged sixteen, she was signed up by the modelling agency NEXT Model Management and soon moved to New York.

 In her modelling career, Kiera has appeared in fashion magazines such as Vogue and Elle as well as the 2002 Pirelli Calendar.
 She was awarded a “Lifestyle Icon” award by the Vienna Awards for Fashion and Lifestyle in 2010.
 In addition to modelling, Kiera appeared in films such as The Importance of Being Earnest (2002), the Bollywood production Yatna (2005), the biopic Aimee Semple McPherson (2006), Indian movie Chaurahen, the Peter Fonda film Japan (2008) and the Italian drama Interno Giorno by Tommaso Rossellini (2011).
-She now lives in New York and works as a luxury real estate agent, as well as in the television production business.
+In 2018 Kiera created the Chaplin Awards in Asia.
+In May 2019 she became Ambassador to the “Desert Flower Foundation.”

 Laura Chaplin, the daughter of Eugene Chaplin, is a young Swiss based artist.
 Her talent can be seen across the world, she not only paints with passion but has dedicated her work and efforts to making the world a happier place.
 You can discover this through her book Laughter is the first step to happiness or through her artwork.
 It is important to Laura that her creativity has a positive message, there are many arrows to her bow in the artistic world.
 For more information visit her website or Facebook page